 March, 10.
 Death of John Pinkerton, Scottish antiquarian, cartographer, author, numismatist and historian (born in 1758).

 June, 19.
-Tories under Robert Jenkinson, 2nd Earl of Liverpool win a substantial an increased majority over the Whigs in the general election.
+Tories under Robert Jenkinson, 2nd Earl of Liverpool win with a substantially increased majority over the Whigs in the general election.

 July, 1.
 The Conway Suspension Bridge, built by engineer Thomas Telford, is opened in North Wales.